gregorysholl/mocha-utilities/README.md

 `MochaException` has the following possible values:

-- ioException: Used whenever the HttpHelper (from [Network](#network) module) has encountered a problem, except for the error specified in the appSecurityTransportException described bellow.
+- ioException: Used whenever the [HttpHelper](#httphelper) has encountered a problem, except for the error specified in the appSecurityTransportException described bellow.
 - fileNotFoundException: Used whenever the given file reference or path was not found inside the application's bundle or documents.
-Mainly used in the FileUtil class (from [Core](#core) module).
+Mainly used in the [BundleUtil](#bundleutil) and [DocumentsUtil](#documentsutil) classes.
-- appSecurityTransportException: Used whenever HttpHelper (from [Network](#network) module) requests data but access to the given URL is not permitted through the project's App Security Transport value in Info.plist.
+- appSecurityTransportException: Used whenever [HttpHelper](#httphelper) requests data but access to the given URL is not permitted through the project's App Security Transport value in Info.plist.
 - notImplemented: Used whenever a prior method or class inheritance is required but was not implemented.
-- domainException: Used whenever any value or convertion inside `MochaUtilities` is invalid.
+- domainException: Used whenever any value or convertion inside MochaUtilities is invalid.
 This specific value might be removed for version 1.0.
 - genericException: Used whenever an unespecified error occurs.

 #### String+Basic

-An extension for the `String` class that will be used throughout the `MochaUtilities` implementations.
+An extension for the `String` class that will be used throughout the MochaUtilities implementations.
 It consists of the get-only properties `length` and `isNotEmpty`, and the method `equalsIgnoreCase(_:).`

 The `length` property returns, as expected, the length of the `String`.
 It might be removed when this Pod supports Swift 4.
 The `isNotEmpty` simply return if the `String` is not empty.
 Though this information can accessed through `!someString.isEmpty`, it helps for a more readable code.